 On the Job

-On a rainy day in Washington, D.C., one such AOC Pipefitter, Richard Dawson, is at his busiest.
-As the only pipefitter on call during the day for the more than 100-year-old Cannon House Office Building, for Dawson, when it rains, it pours.
+On a rainy day in Washington, D.C., one such AOC Pipefitter, Richard Duncan, is at his busiest.
+As the only pipefitter on call during the day for the more than 100-year-old Cannon House Office Building, for Duncan, when it rains, it pours.
 If any water leaks, he answers the call.

 "When it rains we get nonstop calls.
-It is my job to go and be as courteous as possible and solve the problem," says Dawson.
+It is my job to go and be as courteous as possible and solve the problem," says Duncan.